 If you’re on the fence about MagicBand Plus, that review should help you determine whether it’s for you.
 Conversely, if you’re incredibly excited about the MagicBand+ coming to California and plan on ordering multiple for everyone in your family, you might not want to read that.
 Sometimes ignorance really is bliss. 😉

 Pricing varies for the MagicBand+ at Disneyland Resort.
 For the most part, this means solid core colors of MagicBand+ will be priced at $34.99 and the premium or limited release designs will cost $44.99 plus tax.

 Another important detail is that unlike the current generation of MagicBand 2.0 products, the MagicBand+ must be charged for use.
 It comes with a charger and USB cord, which attaches to the underside of the Mickey head.

 In our experience, the MagicBand+ has incredibly poor battery life.
 Nightly charging is necessary for full days in the park, and a few hours playing Batuu Bounty Hunters can drain the device completely.
 (If not playing that minigame, the battery can last over a day–but not a full trip.
 It also doesn’t help that bands do not come fully charged.)

 This is the first update on the MagicBand+ wearable technology at Disneyland Resort in a long time.
-Last year, the company announced that the MagicBand+ and “Hey, Disney!” voice assistant would also be coming to Disneyland Resort in 2022.
+Last year, the company announced that the MagicBand+ and “Hey, Disney!” voice assistant would also be coming to Disneyland Resort at some point.